-Slope analysis of the terrain reveals a large portion of the plan area to the west is under 1% slope that are generally developable lands presenting few topographical constraints.
-Greater slopes are located to the north, east and south within the IDP boundary.
+Slope analysis of the terrain reveals a large portion of the plan area under 1% slope which are generally developable lands presenting few topographical constraints.
+The majority of the slopes over 1% are located on the northwest and west within the IDP boundary.